pytorch/pytorch/docs/source/notes/amp_examples.rst

+.. _amp-examples:

 Automatic Mixed Precision Examples
 ==================================

 When following the examples below, you don't need to call ``.half()`` on your model(s) or data.
-In fact, you shouldn't:  model weights should remain FP32.
+In fact, you shouldn't.
+Model weights should remain FP32.

 You also don't need to retune any hyperparameters.

 .. contents:: :local:

+.. _autocasting-examples:

 Autocasting Examples
 ^^^^^^^^^^^^^^^^^^^^

 Under construction...

+.. _gradient-scaling-examples:

 Gradient Scaling Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The code snippets below demonstrate recommended use of :class:`torch.cuda.amp.AmpScaler`.

+.. currentmodule:: torch.cuda.amp

 Typical use (1 loss, 1 optimizer)
 ---------------------------------